s7techlab/cckit/examples/insurance/README.md

 contains the [MockStub](https://github.com/hyperledger/fabric/blob/release-1.2/core/chaincode/shim/mockstub.go)
 implementation that wraps chaincode and stub out the calls to [shim.ChaincodeStubInterface](https://github.com/hyperledger/fabric/blob/release-1.2/core/chaincode/shim/interfaces.go) in chaincode functions.
-Mockstub allows you to get the test results almost immediately.
+MockStub allows you to get the test results almost immediately.

-MockStub contains implementation for most of `shim.ChaincodeStubInterface` function, but in the current version of Hyperledger Fabric (1.4), the MockStub has not implemented some of the important methods such as `GetCreator`, for example.
+MockStub contains implementation for most of `shim.ChaincodeStubInterface` function, but in the current version of Hyperledger Fabric (1.4), the MockStub has not implemented some important methods such as `GetCreator`, for example.
 Since chaincode would use this method to get tx creator certificate for access control, it's critical to be able to stub this method  in order to completely unit-test chaincode.

-`CCKit` contains extended [MockStub](../../testing/mockstub.go) with implementation of some of the unimplemented methods and delegating existing ones to shim.MockStub.
-[CCkit MockStub]((../../testing/mockstub.go)) holds a reference to the original MockStub and has additional methods and properties.
+`CCKit` contains extended [MockStub](../../testing/mockstub.go) with implementation of some unimplemented methods and delegating existing ones to shim.MockStub.
+[CCKit MockStub](../../testing/mockstub.go) holds a reference to the original MockStub and has additional methods and properties.